 Family Liaison Officers (F.L.O)

-At Braybrook Primary School, we are extremely fortunate to have two highly skilled and experienced Family Liaison Officers (FLOs), who play an important part in our community networking and support team.
+At Braybrook Primary Academy, we are extremely fortunate to have two highly skilled and experienced Family Liaison Officers (FLOs), who play an important part in our community networking and support team.
 They play a vital role, working both with our children and parents, offering support, guidance and advice about a whole range of potential issues or challenges, or signposting parents and families to other professionals who might better support their immediate needs.

 Hi!
 My name is Margaret Durrant.
-I have worked at Braybrook Primary School for 17 years in a number of roles; initially as a TA, then a Learning Mentor and now as a FLO!
+I have worked at Braybrook Primary Academy for 17 years in a number of roles; initially as a TA, then a Learning Mentor and now as a FLO!
 I am married to Ian & have three grown up children (two of whom attended this school).
 It is both rewarding and a privilege to be able to work alongside children and families within our school, enabling them to flourish and take positive steps for the future.

 My name is Annette Goodyear and I have been a part of the Braybrook family for 13 years.
 I first joined the school as a class Teaching Assistant then took on the role of Learning Mentor.
 This has now evolved further into the role of the FLO!
 I am married to Dale and we have one teenage daughter who began and ended her primary years at Braybrook.
 I am also committed to helping families and children, whenever they feel they need support.